raulcano/docker-ip2tor-shop/README.md

 To take advantage of Docker's isolation principles, the following containers are created:
 - nginx
-- django (here is where the main app stuff happens)
+- django-http (here is where the main app stuff happens, plus a http server is started)
+- django-daphne
 - redis
 - postgres
 - celery-beat